lfriedrichs/active-record-practice-playlister-static-generator-lab-seattle-web-030920/README.md

 #### Index Pages

 Each model will generally have an index page.
-Often they list all instances of a model
+Often they list all instances of a model.

 - You will need to generate an index page for the top level of `app/views/`
   - The index should have a link to each model and a count of total instances
     - ex. `Artists -  42`
 - Your index pages should be called `index.html.erb`
-- Each model will have an index page in their appropriate folder in `app/views` directory
+- Each model will have an index page in its appropriate folder in `app/views` directory
-  - This index lists every instance and links to that instances show page
+  - This index lists every instance and links to that instance's show page

 #### Show Pages